pmeheut/nscala-java-time/README.md

 ### 0.1.0
 Creation from [nscala-time 2.3.0](https://github.com/nscala-time/nscala-time/tree/0eae4c573748317a600ff946c6f1823009b95a7f)

-### Version Numbering Policy

-`x.y.z`, each letter is digit, format is used as version number.
-Meanings of `x` is not determined yet.
-`y` means major-version.
-Note that `y` is even number in any version of released `nscala-time`.
-If `y` is odd, it's development and/or SNAPSHOT version.  `z` is mainly used for bug fix releases.
-Currently, the value of `z` is 0 in most cases.

 ## Usage

 This is mostly a convenience wrapper around the Scala Java Time library, adding